iworks/omnibus/readme.txt

 * In order to reduce confusion, the default displayed data for a product in the admin panel that does not have a previous price saved has been changed.
 * Resolved an issue with retrieving Omnibus price for variant.
 Props for [Mychal](https://wordpress.org/support/users/mychal/).
 * The ability to toggle the Omnibus message when we do not have enough previous data available has been added.
-By default, it shows current price.
+By default, it shows the current price.

 = 2.1.5 (2023-01-08) =